bsampietro/weirdy/README.md

 *Number*
 Number of lines visible at first sight on the stack.

-#### mail_sending_proc
+#### notifier_proc
 *Proc*
-The proc receives a mailer object and the wexception object(logged weirdy exception), is call to send the email.
-This field default is to send the email on the request by just calling deliver on the email.
+The proc receives a mailer object and the wexception object(logged weirdy exception).
+By default it sends an email on the request by just calling deliver on the email.
+But you could use this proc to run any code(notify to basecamp, etc).
-The wexception is also passed because there is some trouble with serializing mailer objects, so if you use a queing library that can't serialize the email object, the wexception is also passed and you can call: Weirdy.notify_exception(wexception) to send the email.
+The wexception is also passed, so if you are having trouble with serializing mailer objects when using a queing library, you can call: `Weirdy.notify_exception(wexception)` to send the email.
 Check the delayed job example below.

 To avoid repeating Weirdy::Config, you can use this block as it was shown above: